Rickman named regional president of APG Media of Southern Minnesota

-Adams Publishing Group, the parent company of the St. Peter Herald and its sister papers in the region, announces the appointment of Randy Rickman as the regional president of APG Media of Southern Minnesota.
+Adams Publishing Group, the parent company of the Waseca County News and its sister papers in the region, announces the appointment of Randy Rickman as the regional president of APG Media of Southern Minnesota.

 Rickman, who has 30 years experience in advertising sales, database and direct marketing, and executive leadership, assumed his new duties Monday, May 17.
 He was most recently the regional president of APG's northern Wisconsin group, and publisher of the Leader-Telegram daily newspaper and Leader Printing in Eau Claire, Wisconsin.